Anusha281290/HOMELOAN_Dashboard/README.md

 Essentially, the bank wants to:

--- Understand how its business is doing so far,
+-- Understand how its business is doing so far

--- Analyse the patterns/behaviour of customers applying for loans and -- Identify the target customers applying for loans greater than ₹10 lakh to maximise net profit.
+-- Analyse the patterns/behaviour of customers applying for loans and

+-- Identify the target customers applying for loans greater than ₹10 lakh to maximise net profit.